Rio Grande Southern Railroad: Formation

-Struggle of The Southern
+Difficulties

-As the railroad attempted to recover from the panic of 1893 slowly, other issues had to be dealt with regarding mother nature.
+As the railroad attempted to recover from the panic of 1893 slowly, other issues had to be dealt with regarding natural occurrences.
 The railroad's route followed the Dolores River, which tended to flood many times during the railroad's lifetime.
 Most of the terrain it went through experienced tons of snow in winter and occasional rock and mudslides in summer.
-The RGS was able to order two new rotary snowplows specifically for the railroad luckily before the panic of 1893 and later on built three(?) plow flangers.
+The RGS was able to order two new rotary snowplows specifically for the railroad before the Panic of 1893 and later on built three(?) plow flangers.
 Still, depending on how bad the snow got, it often caused closures, and the cost to operate trains with their plow equipment was too much for the railroad during specific times as they required two to four locomotives to push them.
-Many Bridges and Trestles would be washed out when rivers flooded over, adding more unnecessary costs to railroad maintenance and closures.
+Many bridges and trestles would be washed out when rivers flooded over, adding more costs to railroad maintenance and closures.